Alessandro Mallamo: Atalanta

-Born in Vizzolo Predabissi, Mallamo was a youth exponent of Atalanta.
+Born in Vizzolo Predabissi, Mallamo was a youth product of Atalanta.

 Loan to Novara

 On 24 August 2018, Mallamo joined to Serie C club Novara on a season-long loan.
 On 21 October he made his professional debut in Serie C for Novara as a 60th-minute substitute for Matteo Stoppa in a 2–0 away win over Pistoiese.
 On 3 November he played his first entire match for the team, a 1–1 away draw against Pro Vercelli.
 On 12 January 2019, Mallamo played as a substitute in the round of 16 of Coppa Italia, a 4–1 away defeat against Lazio.
 On 1 April he scored his first professional goal in the 47th minute of a 2–1 home defeat against Virtus Entella.
 Mallamo ended his season-long loan to Novara with 21 appearances, including 12 as a starter, and 1 goal.

 Loan to Juve Stabia

 On 11 July 2019, Mallamo was signed by newly promoted Serie B side Juve Stabia on a season-long loan deal.
 On 1 September he made his Serie B debut for the club in a 2–0 home defeat against Pisa, he played the entire match.
 Two weeks later. on 14 September, he was sent-off with a double yellow card in the 87th minute of a 0–0 away draw against Perugia.
 On 13 June 2020, Mallamo scored his first goal for the club in the 3rd minute of a 2–2 away draw against Frosinone and 4 days later, on 17 June, he scored his second goal in the 85th minute of a 3–2 win over Chievo.
 Mallamo ended his season-long loan to Juve Stabia with 28 appearances and 2 goals, however Juve Stabia was relegated in Serie C.